 For most people, the discomfort from the IUD insertion starts to improve almost immediately.
 But you may continue to have some intermittent cramping.
 Over-the-counter pain medications like ibuprofen or naproxen are good at treating these cramps.

-If you have a very strenuous job or one that requires a lot of physical activity, you may want to plan your insertion for a time of day when you don’t have to go straight to work afterwards.
+If you have a very strenuous job or one that requires a lot of physical activity, you may want to plan your insertion for a time of day when you don’t have to go straight to work afterward.

-There are no specific restrictions on activity after an IUD insertion, but you should listen to your body and rest if that’s what feels best.
+There are no specific restrictions on activity after an IUD insertion.
+But you should listen to your body and rest if that’s what feels best.

 For example, if you have heavy or painful periods to begin with, a hormonal IUD can lighten and lessen painful periods over time.

-Ultimately, for most people, the discomfort of IUD insertion is brief, and it’s worth it to walk out with a safe, highly effective, extremely-low maintenance and easily-reversible method of birth control.
+Ultimately, for most people, the discomfort of IUD insertion is brief, and it’s worth it to walk out with a safe, highly effective, extremely low-maintenance, and easily reversible method of birth control.

-Amna Dermish, MD, is a board certified OB/GYN who specializes in reproductive health and family planning.
+Amna Dermish, MD is a board certified OB/GYN who specializes in reproductive health and family planning.
 She received her medical degree from the University of Colorado School of Medicine followed by residency training in obstetrics and gynecology at Pennsylvania Hospital in Philadelphia.
 She completed a fellowship in family planning and received a master’s degree in clinical investigation at the University of Utah.
 She is currently the regional medical director for Planned Parenthood of Greater Texas, where she also oversees their transgender healthcare services, including gender-affirming hormone therapy.
 Her clinical and research interests are in addressing barriers to comprehensive reproductive and sexual health.